Organizing A Youth Group

 How Much To Get

 The amount of projects will depend largely on the available time.
 Allow approximately 30 minutes per small project so figure on two small projects if you need to fill an hour's time slot.

-For staining and finishing, a four ounce bottle of each should suffice for
+For staining and finishing, a four ounce bottle of each should suffice for approximately 20 completed projects.

 If you are new to leather working or it has been a long time, consider ordering some extra leather to practice on beforehand.
 Instructing is much easier if you have a better working knowledge of what needs to be done.

 Running a leather working program for your group is fairly simple but takes a bit of preparation.
 I have tried to list all the commonly overlooked aspects of this here so you can avoid any major pitfalls.

 Author: Bob Sherman